pushkarchawda/DesignPatterns/Lesson_builder/README.md

-This is the solution of the tasked taken fron below URL and mentioned below
+This is the solution of the tasked taken from below URL and mentioned below

 // https://www.jobreadyprogrammer.com/blog/5893/oop-api-assignment